ekillops/banking-ledger-console/README.md

 Note:

 * Application uses temporary memory storage.
-User information will not be stored past then end of the session.
+User information will not be stored past the end of the session.

 ## Setup/Installation Requirements